In order to prepare to seek a teaching position in North Carolina, the following items should be considered:

 Contact an NC TTT Mentor – Profiles

-There are several folks participating in the Troops to Teachers program that have volunteered their time to help folks with the transition to teaching.
+There are several participants in the Troops to Teachers program that have volunteered their time to help new separating service members with the transition to teaching.
 These are program participants actively engaged in the profession.
 They make an excellent resource for folks that want recent hands-on advice about teaching.
-You can find our North Carolina mentors here.
+Call our office after registration to see if a volunteer mentor is in your area, 888.878.1600.